trstns/ZENworksBundleManagement/README.md

 * **New-ZENworksBundleRegistryEditAction** Create an action to create or update registry values on target devices.
 * **New-ZENworksBundleServiceAction** Create an action to start or stop a service on target devices.
 * **New-ZENworksBundleStopProcessAction** Create an action to stop a running process on target devices.
+* **Remove-ZENworksBundleAction** Remove one or more bundle actions from an existing bundle.

 ### New-ZENworksBundle
 * **Name** The name of the bundle.